-There are three rules you must keep in mind when browsing jobs sites for writers.
+There are three rules you must keep in mind when browsing writing job boards.

 - Do not pay to work